evinism/mistql/docs/docs/reference/functions.md

 | ----- | ------------------- | ---------------- | --------------- |
 | 2     | `string` or `regex` | `string`         | `array<string>` |

 Splits a string based on a delimiter.
+Unicode codepoints are not split.

 #### Example